Required Documentation

 H-Index

 Candidates going forward on Excellence in Research must include their cumulative H-Index in the candidate statement.
 This should reflect their entire career, and the source should be noted.
-Please see the Manual for Academic Promotion, pg.
-58, for instructions.
+Please see the Manual for Academic Promotion, for instructions.

 CV Data Summary Tables